-Three of my translations of Mexican folk songs in the Son Jarocho and Son Huasteco genres are included in the most recent edition of Alba Londres 06: Contemporary Mexican Poetry.
-The subtitle itself makes me uneasy about my contributions, as in one sense they are neither ‘contemporary’, nor even ‘poetry’ as narrowly defined, being new interpretations of old songs, and not designed to be encountered in digital fixity but sung, and so listened to.
-These genres are subject to the usual pressures of ‘folk’ music in this century or for most of the last in that the matter of authenticity, the sense of a connection to a ‘real’, lived culture, is very much desired and very much elusive.
-What you’re listening to is invariably a mediated, and commodified in some way, impression of an idea of that ‘culture’ that has never existed in the form in which it is presented to you.
-And this is of course doubled if the listener is non-Mexican, as it extends the discomfort of potential cultural voyeurism to one of nationality as well.
-NONETHELESS I really like this music, and really value its elliptical combination of narrative/balladic and lyrical structures, the way it blends magical sea-sirens with bawdy metaphors for sex (the green chile is hot & burns, just like my love, etc.)
+Three of my Son Translations, of Mexican folk songs in the Son Jarocho and Son Huasteco genres, are included in the most recent edition of Alba Londres 06: Contemporary Mexican Poetry.
+The subtitle itself makes me uneasy about my contributions, as in one sense they are neither ‘contemporary’, nor even ‘poetry’ as narrowly defined, being new interpretations of old songs.
+Moreover, they are not designed to be encountered in digital fixity but sung, and so listened to.
+These genres are subject to the pressures bearing on ‘folk’ music in this century, and for most of the last, in that the matter of authenticity, the sense of a connection to a ‘real’, lived culture, is very much desired and very much elusive.
+What you’re listening to is invariably a mediated and commodified impression of an idea of that ‘culture’, which has never existed in the form in which it is presented to you.
+This is doubly the case if the listener is non-Mexican, as it extends the discomfort of cultural voyeurism to encompass nation as well.
+Nonetheless, I really like this music, and value its elliptical combination of narrative/balladic and lyrical structures, the way it blends magical sea-sirens with bawdy metaphors for sex (the green chile is hot and burns, just like my love, etc.)

-Given my concerns about the projection of one set of values onto an inappropriate other, the problematic portrayal of ‘traditional’ Mexico in these songs anyway, and accidental but unavoidable cultural voyeurism, I decided that the best thing for it would be to translate the songs into a folk idiom I know well, with comparable political issues: that of British folk music.
-Not itself a homogenous genre, but with a fundamental division along Celtic/Saxon lines, and underpinned along those fractures by a fair amount of historical imperialism, British folk was itself processed into ‘culture’ by the antiquarians and folk-collectors of the 18th-century Ballad Revival, fixing oral culture in tomes (tombs?) such as Percy’s enormously influential Reliques.
-So a comparable linguistic tension exists between the supposed naivety of a customary world, in which metaphor and fantastical narrative serve as the unremarkable fabric of quotidian life, and the awareness of the lurking presence of the culture industry that has made such a language available, and in doing so irrevocably altered its nature.
-Other than that, British folk seemed to possess similar syntactical features, such as line-end inversions, especially with the verb, and doing so also allowed liberties in trying to keep to the rhyme scheme (considerably more exacting in English than in Spanish), although I had to resort to some half-rhymes.
+Given my concerns about the projection of one set of values onto another, the problematic portrayal of ‘traditional’ Mexico in these songs anyway, and the intractable problem of cultural voyeurism, I decided to translate the songs into a folk idiom I know well, with comparable political issues: that of British folk music.
+Not itself a homogenous genre, but with a fundamental division along Celtic/Saxon lines, and underpinned along those fractures by a fair amount of historical imperialism, British folk was itself processed into ‘culture’ by the antiquarians and folk-collectors of the eighteenth-century Ballad Revival, which fixed oral culture in tomes (tombs?), such as Percy’s enormously influential Reliques.
+A comparable linguistic tension exists between the supposed naivety of a customary world, in which metaphor and fantastical narrative serve as the unremarkable fabric of quotidian life, and the awareness of the lurking presence of the culture industry that has made such a language available, and in doing so irrevocably altered its nature.
+Other than that, British folk seemed to possess similar syntactical features, such as line-end inversions, especially with the verb, and doing so also allowed liberties in trying to keep to the rhyme scheme (considerably more exacting in English than in Spanish)–although I had to resort to some half-rhymes.